 If you really search you might find something more like this: “Film editing is often referred to as the invisible art because when it is well-practiced, the viewer can become so engaged that he or she is not even aware of the editor’s work.
 On its most fundamental level, film editing is the art, technique, and practice of assembling shots into a coherent sequence.
 The job of an editor isn’t simply to mechanically put pieces of a film together, cut off film slates, or edit dialogue scenes.
 A film editor must creatively work with the layers of images, story, dialogue, music, pacing, as well as the actors’ performances to effectively re-imagine and even rewrite the film to craft a cohesive whole.
 The best editors usually play a dynamic role in the making of a film“.

 The greatest of these is my ability to look at the original vision for a project and then at the footage actually captured, and create a program that meets that vision – even though finding the best solution to do that will often mean changing the script and shot order, cutting sections out or suggesting a reshoot to complete parts of the story which don’t work, or finding new ways of creating the highs and lows or changing an emphasis point through the soundtrack or color grading.
 But, as the definition above says, editing is a dynamic role, and the editor has to be far more than an assembly mechanic in their quest to create as perfect and effective program as possible – and to do so as a representative of the audience as much as a team member for the director and producer.

 These all run on multiple Apple MacPro dual D700 computers with super fast RAID drives and lots of other toys, all capable of handling RED 6k RAW footage as easily as 1080P or UHD 4k across many layers of video timeline.
-Some of these systems can be travelled to work on location where that is an appropriate solution, and, of course, I also work on my client’s systems in their studios when that is the choice – great when you are needed as an online editor in Los Angeles or some distant location instead of San Francisco or San Jose!
+Some of these systems can be travelled to work on location where that is an appropriate solution.
+I also work on my client’s systems in their studios when that is the choice.
+It is great when you are needed as an online editor in Los Angeles or a distant location instead of San Francisco or San Jose!

 As far as the type of projects which I cut – I have the sense of timing of a musician, the sense of composition and color of a fine art photographer, the storytelling chops of a writer, the sense of balance of an architect and the wonder to assemble the most complex jigsaw and be excited by everything of a child.
 And before my two decades in the industry I have been all of those things, and still practice each one – especially the kid in a grown up body!

-However, editing a film or video is a big responsibility – in fact I’d argue that the editor gives a production much of it’s character – but it is a responsibility that becomes easier with loads of experience, a strong understanding of all of the parts of the production and post-production process, and the crucial ability to see the wood, the trees and the forest.
+However, editing a film or video is a big responsibility.
+In fact I’d argue that the editor gives a production much of it’s character.
+However, it is a responsibility that becomes easier with loads of experience.
+It also requires a strong understanding of all of the parts of the production and post-production process.
+As well as the crucial ability to see the wood, the trees and the forest.
 And I have that sort of experience (although I hate to talk about it).

 I’ve never made a true video or film editor demo reel, as at it’s heart editing is about creating some sort of story and cutting between disparate imagery or techniques doesn’t allow for much by way of visual storytelling.
-So this is a standalone piece which, hopefully, happens to demonstrate a whole range of the skills in both image selection, manipulation and audio work that a good editor needs…
+So the reel below is a standalone piece which, hopefully, happens to demonstrate a whole range of the skills in both image selection, manipulation and audio work that a good editor needs…

-Naturally, I get the run of the CLAi facilities, and so I have five Mac Pro edit systems to play on, with every major editing software and grading software on board, as well as two sound editing systems… which makes working on multiple versions and attacking long renders no problem at all.
+Naturally, I get the run of the CLAi facilities.
+I have five Mac Pro edit systems to play on, with every major editing software and grading software on board, as well as two sound editing systems.
+This makes working on multiple versions and attacking long renders no problem at all.
 This is key as editors rarely have as much time as they would like to play with ideas and cuts, and so speed, efficiency and accuracy are vital in working fast and keeping a project on time and budget.